Docs

 Known Issues

-Quarkus Bill-of-Materials (BOM) may pin libraries to a version that conflicts with Vaadin, resulting in runtime or test failures during development because of changes in method signatures.
+Quarkus Bill-of-Materials (BOM) may pin libraries to a version that conflicts with Vaadin.
+This can result in runtime errors or test failures during development because of changes in method signatures.

-For example, one common issue is a conflict with the Java Native Access (JNA) version.
-It may cause runtime errors such as java.lang.NoClassDefFoundError: com/sun/jna/platform/unix/LibCAPI$size_t$ByReference or java.lang.NoSuchMethodError: 'void com.sun.jna.Memory.close()', depending on the platform that the application is running.
+For example, a common problem is a conflict with the Java Native Access (JNA) version.
+That may cause runtime errors such as java.lang.NoClassDefFoundError: com/sun/jna/platform/unix/LibCAPI$size_t$ByReference or java.lang.NoSuchMethodError: 'void com.sun.jna.Memory.close()', depending on the platform the application is running.

-This can be fixed by making sure that the Vaadin BOM in the dependency management section of the project’s pom.xml file, is located immediately above the reference to Quarkus BOM.
+This can be fixed by making sure the Vaadin BOM in the dependency management section of the project’s pom.xml file is located immediately above the reference to Quarkus BOM.

 <dependencyManagement>